- Things to Know

 |Replace saturated fat with mono- or polyunsaturated fat||+|

 Is there a special diet to lower triglyceride levels?

 Other foods can be added to the diet to reduce triglycerides.
-Cold water fish, which are rich in omega-3 fatty acids, help lower triglycerides.
-Examples of omega-3 rich fish include salmon, sardines, mackerel, herring, tuna, and halibut.
-Other foods that help lower triglycerides include fiber-rich foods such as oats, flax meal, and beans.
+Coldwater fish, which are rich in omega-3 fatty acids, help lower triglycerides.
+Examples of omega-3-rich fish include salmon, sardines, mackerel, herring, tuna, and halibut.
+Other foods that help lower triglycerides include fiber-rich foods such as oats, flax meals, and beans.
 Olive oil, especially when substituted for animal fats like butter or lard, is another food that can help lower triglycerides.